bregnery/PythonModulesForCMSfits/README.md

     python ExamplePlots.py

-The example programs can be used as a template to create more advanced fitting programs (like those in FEWZplots.py).
+The example programs can be used as a template to create more advanced fitting programs (like those in FEWZplots.py and hhmcTestingPlots.py).